data301-2021-summer2/group07-Project/presentation/README.md

 This folder contains the Tableau file that contains our analysis dashboard.

-Here is the link to our project presentation: Link to my Explainer Video for Lab 4A: [Click here](https://vimeo.com/manage/videos/587054603).
+Here is the link to our project presentation: [Click here](https://vimeo.com/manage/videos/587054603).